poonchuanan/tp/docs/UserGuide.md

 This command creates a shortcut for a set of commonly called exercise and/or food entries, reducing the amount of time needed for you to add multiple common entries.

 Format: `createSet **SHORTCUT_NAME** ...`
-:exclamation: there must be at least 1 food or exercise entry to create a shortcut

 Examples of the format accepted:
 >`createSet **SHORTCUT_NAME** f/**FOOD_DESCRIPTION** c/**CALORIE_COUNT** + f/**FOOD_DESCRIPTION** c/**CALORIE_COUNT**`